lgestin/generative_dl_toy_experiements/README.md

 ## 2. VAEs

-Variational Auto Encoders is another generative modelling technique.
-Similarly to regular auto encoders, it is usually composed of an encoder and a decoder.
+Variational Auto Encoders are another generative modelling technique.
+Similarly to regular auto encoders, it is often composed of an encoder and a decoder.

 The Encoder's job is to map the input to a lower dimension space and the decoder has to reconstruct the data from that lower dim representation.